Tackling environmental challenges

 Learn with leading environmental researchers

-The Cornwall Campus presents a distinctive, intimate and vibrant environment.
+The Penryn Campus presents a distinctive, intimate and vibrant environment.
 Students join a community of experts working at the forefront of knowledge creation and innovative application, and benefit from interaction with cutting-edge interdisciplinary research.
 Students and staff take advantage of outstanding teaching and research facilities and our links with the renewable energy sector, global mining industry, conservation and environment sector, and energy policy decision makers.